sudiplun/luniox/src/content/blog/LinuxApps.md

 draft: false
 tags:
   - Linux
-  - featured
-description: "This are my favorite applications as well as most usefull list link installation link."
+description: This are my favorite applications as well as most usefull list link installation link.
 ---

 # Useful applications in Linux